fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 4. In the above sample, to update the chart we have generated random data using **Math.random()**.

-5. An event handler is added to update chart buttom.
+5. An event handler is added to update chart button.

 6. `updateData()` function is added to randomly update the value of the chart when the button is clicked.